Soil comes first

 Marion County considerations

-New construction is concentrated where the county is growing fastest, often on former farmland and acreage in and around Ocala, Summerfield, and the surrounding communities.
-Two local factors shape the system: the seasonal high water table, which can require an elevated or engineered field, and the springs Priority Focus Areas, which can require an advanced nutrient-reducing system.
+New construction is concentrated where the county is growing fastest, often on former farmland and acreage in and around Ocala, Summerfield, and rural communities like Citra to the north.
+Two local factors shape the system: the seasonal high water table, which can require an elevated or engineered field, and the combined Silver and Rainbow springs BMAP, which across its whole area can require an advanced nutrient-reducing system.

 What it costs